 If the system fails to turn on or activate, one of the following messages will be displayed on the Driver Information Center (DIC): SERVICE TRACTION CONTROL.
 SERVICE STABILITRAK, the StabiliTrak light will come on and stay and four chimes are heard.
-If these conditions are observed, turn the vehicle off, wait 15 seconds, and then turn it back on again to reset the system.
+If these conditions are observed. turn the vehicle off, wait 15 seconds, and then turn it back on again to reset the system.
 If any of these messages still appear on the Driver Information Center (DIC). the vehicle should be taken in for service.
-For more information on the DIC messages, see Driver Information Center (DIC) on page 5-25.
+For more information on the DIC messages, see Driver Information Center (DIC) (With DIC Buttons) on page 5-24 or Driver Information Center (DIC) (Without DIC Buttons) on page 5-29.